 If you launched a book and it could use a cover revamp, that’s pretty easy to do.
 If the editing wasn’t up to par, then get it to an editor and so on.
 But be willing to make the investment in yourself and your work – only then will the work reward you in return.

-When it comes to publishing, “Go big or go home“ doesn’t necessarily refer to the amount you invest, but rather how smart you are about your investment, and avoiding the key book marketing mistake of not planning well.
+When it comes to publishing, “Go big or go home“ doesn’t necessarily refer to the amount you invest, but rather how smart you are about your investment.

 Not Realizing This Is a Business